bje-/USSR/README.md

 ## Additional tools

-In the `GETS` directory, another pair of similar workbooks has been provided by Ben Murphy of [Global Energy Training Solutions](https://gets.edu.au).
+In the `GETS` directory, another similar workbook has been contributed by Ben Murphy of [Global Energy Training Solutions](https://gets.edu.au).
 These workbooks are also licensed under GPLv3.